 5.3.3.0A Provision of UE's TAI to MME in ECM-CONNECTED state

 The eNodeB shall include the TAI+ECGI of the current cell in every S1-AP UPLINK NAS TRANSPORT message.
+If Dual Connectivity is activated for the UE, the eNodeB shall also include the PSCell ID in every S1-AP UPLINK NAS TRANSPORT message.

 NOTE: An eNodeB can contain cells from more than one Tracking Area and intra-eNodeB cell changes are not normally notified to the MME.
 However, the MME needs to know the UE's current TAI in order to correctly produce a TAU accept message.